 Sometimes, we even got push back on why we needed to add capacity.
 They’d tell us we were on a defined infrastructure plan that only allocated so much memory per server.
 But with Connectria, we have a partner that immediately says, “Yes, we can do that.
-When do you want it by?”
+When do you want it?”
 This gives us greater confidence in the commitments we make to our customers.

 We also know that we have a partner with deep expertise in doing what they do best.
-They know all about VPNs, networking, security, databases hosting, Windows Server…everything we need.
+They know all about VPNs, networking, security, database hosting, Windows Server…everything we need.
 This lets us focus on what we do best.